-Most SLM applications being offered by vendors today were created from the whole or parts of other applications merged together.
+Most IWMS applications being offered by vendors today were created from the whole or parts of other applications merged together.
 They try to hide it with a common user interface but behind the pretty exterior there is a cracked foundation and mismatched plumbing.

 Here are some ways to unearth the cobbled together multi-platform systems

 1. Ask to see an architectural diagram of the hardware used.
 Even if you are buying a hosted SaaS or Cloud solution, ask to see the diagram and ask your internal IT department to interpret it.
 Make sure the vendor includes the applications that run on each server.
 If you see multiple database instances (other than for redundancy) or multiple types of application server, you know there’s a problem.

 2. Ask how many databases are used by the system